The Critical Role of Military Logistics in World War II

 Edited by William L. McGee with Sandra McGee

-Foreword by Dennis R. Blocker II, Pacific War Historian for the USS LCI National Association
+Foreword by Dennis R. Blocker II, Pacific War Historian for the USS LCI (Landing Craft, Infantry) National Association

 BMC Publications, 2009

-MAY 2017: For the seventh consecutive year, PACIFIC EXPRESS is on the Marine Corps Commandant’s Professional Reading List for Logistics.
-The books on the Commandant’s Professional Reading List are selected as most pertinent to critical thinking and professional development at each rank.
+PACIFIC EXPRESS is on the Marine Corps Commandant’s Professional Reading List for Logistics.
+These books are selected as most pertinent to critical thinking and professional development at each rank.
 At minimum, three books per year are required to fulfill annual reading criteria for all active duty and reserve Marines, officer and enlisted.

 FROM THE AUTHOR

-“I’ve dedicated the third volume in this series to the men and women – military and civilian – who served in logistical support roles for the front line combat personnel in WWII.
-The story of the vital logistics services supporting the U.S. Armed Forces operating in the Pacific is told—proof positive that warfare is not all blazing combat.” –William L. McGee, Author
+“I’ve dedicated PACIFIC EXPRESS to the men and women – military and civilian – who served in logistical support roles for the front line combat personnel in WWII.
+The story of the vital logistics services supporting the U.S. Armed Forces operating in the Pacific is told—proof positive that warfare is not all blazing combat.” –William L. McGee

-In the third volume of William L. McGee’s acclaimed Pacific war series, Amphibious Operations in the South Pacific in WWII, the author acts as editor and presents under one cover an edited collection of the best works by noted military historians on the importance of military logistics in World War II.
+Under one cover, PACIFIC EXPRESS is an edited collection of the best works by noted military historians on the importance of military logistics in World War II.

 Consider this: In World War II, 16.1 million men and women served in the U.S. Armed Forces.
 For every individual who served in combat, ten individuals served in a support role.

-The editors profile many of the major components of the “Pacific express” including:
+The editor profiles many of the major components of the “Pacific express” including:

 – U.S. Navy Seabees and U.S. Marine Corps Engineers – who built the Advance Bases.